What are Frequent Releases?

 Frequent Releases involve delivering valuable software updates to end users at regular, short intervals.
 This practice is central to Agile methodologies, enabling teams to gather user feedback promptly and make iterative improvements.
-The optimal frequency of releases depends on technical and business factors, but generally, releasing every two weeks to two months, preferably at a shorter timeline, is considered a minimum.
-In favorable technical contexts like web development, teams may achieve more frequent release cycles, such as every iteration.
-Some teams even push this practice to its limit with continuous deployment.
+The optimal frequency of releases depends on technical and business factors, but generally, releasing every two weeks to two months is a minimum.
+In contexts like web development, teams may release every iteration, and some adopt continuous deployment.

 Regular releases help identify delays and issues sooner, reducing the risk of late-stage surprises.